 Treating TMJ with a Splint vs. Orthotic

 When it comes to relieving pain for your TMJ, it can be done by finding temporary relief, or working towards a cure.
-Out of the many treatment types, using a splint vs. orthotic are popular options.
+Out of the many treatment types, using a splint or orthotic are popular options.
 Learn more about each and what they can do for you.

 *It cannot protect the patient from dysfunction while swallowing and chewing during the day.

 The neuromuscular orthotic is derived from muscle measurement and tomographic x-ray imaging to deliver a precise 3-dimensional position for the mandible.
-The orthotic is made to this objective position and the patient is then educated to use it 24/7, even while eating.
+The orthotic is made to this objective position and the patient is then educated to use it 24/7, especially while eating.
 The more muscles engage in proper function the better they feel.
-The orthotic also protects the TM joints from the original bite, which generally places the condyles to far back within the joint itself, causing pain and reduced function (dysfunction).
+The orthotic also protects the TM joints from the original bite, which places the condyles too far back within the joint itself, causing pain and reduced function (dysfunction).
 The positive changes in patient symptoms can be dramatic!

 With the orthotic a cure can and will happen.
 Consistent, repetitive function creates strength and symptom-free patients.

 Phase I TMJ treatment involves 24/7 orthotic wear until stability* is achieved.